-The first question that came to mind was why is it called Monk’s Cloth?.
-Well, I was not able to find resources specifically talking about Monk’s Cloth.
+Why is it called Monk’s Cloth?
 The Merriam-Webster Dictionary and the Webster’s New World College Dictionary both indicate it is "a coarse heavy fabric in basket weave made originally of worsted and used for monk’s habits but now chiefly of cotton or linen."
 The time period in which it was used can be debated as well.
-I found one reference that said the first reported use of Monk’s cloth was about 1847, but it didn’t say what it was used for.
-However, Rosalie’s Medieval Woman website reports that it was used in the 15th century and was a worsted material.
+One reference that stated the first reported use of Monk’s cloth was about 1847, but it didn’t reference its usage.
+Rosalie’s Medieval Woman website reports that it was used in the 15th century and was a worsted material.
 (This is a fabulous website that lists information on historical fabric names and clothing terms.)
-The only other information that I thought might be related was a reference in an old book, The Linen Trade, Ancient and Modern, by Alexander Johnston Warden.
-In 1651, the mills at Newmills were attacked by an army led by General Monk, and a store of the home-made linen was taken.
-I thought perhaps it became known as Monk’s cloth at that point, but that is only my speculation because no further information is provided past this statement.
+The Linen Trade, Ancient and Modern, by Alexander Johnston Warden states that in 1651, the mills at Newmills were attacked by an army led by General Monk, and a store of the home-made linen was taken.

 Monk’s cloth is distinctive because the weave is created with four vertical (warp) and four horizontal (weft) threads which form individual blocks.
 For our purposes with huck weaving, each block becomes a "float".
 The fabric comes on a bolt and is 60" wide.
 There are seven floats/blocks to an inch, making it a very large weave.
-Monk’s cloth is 100% cotton and comes in a variety of colors including natural (8881), pink (8891), sage (8893), and navy blue (8886).
+Monk’s cloth is 100% cotton and comes in a variety of colors including natural, pink, sage, navy blue, and many more.

 Unlike most other needlework fabrics, you MUST wash Monk’s cloth BEFORE you start to stitch on it.
 Resources vary a lot on how on this step.
 At the very minimum, you need to stitch along the cut edges before you wash the fabric.
 Even out the cut ends so that there is one long continuous thread going from selvedge to selvedge.
 Because of the loose weave, your fabric will probably not lie straight at this point, so you can’t line up the edges and cut straight across like you would for a piece of broadcloth.
 Once you have your edges cut correctly, you need to keep them from unraveling.
-I used a large machine zig zag stitch for the piece I am doing today.
+A zig zag stitch stitche works well.
 Sew completely across the cut edge, a couple of rows from the edge.
 It is really hard to stitch right along the edge because of the loose weave.

 NOTE: If you were going to make an afghan from the piece of cloth, then you could go ahead and straight stitch along the cut edges about 2" in.
 Before you wash the material, pull out several of the fabric threads to create your fringe.
 This will keep these end threads from unraveling in your machines and getting tangled up.
 It also makes your fringe softer.